Javapoet/holochain-dev-camp/Holochain-Dev-Camp-Oct-2018.md

 - Conor Turland - Developer Training & Documentation - Core dev team

 **Holochains,** by design, should be used in the context of a group operating by a shared set of agreements.
-These agreements are encoded in the validation rules (DNA) which are checked before authoring to one's local chain, and are also checked by every DHT node asked to publish the new data.
+These agreements are encoded in the validation rules (DNA) which are checked before authoring to ones local chain, and are also checked by every DHT node asked to publish the new data.
 If you commit things to your chain, or try to publish things which don't comply with the validation rules, the rest of the network/DHT rejects it.

 ## Holochain App (hApp)